 Putting it all together

-Classic Cobb Salad, pictured in this post, employs more than one of these ideas.
-The chicken is poached, helping to keep it tender and juicy.
+Classic Cobb Salad, pictured in this post, employs all of these ideas!
+The chicken is dry-brined before cooking.
+It’s pan-seared, a quick cooking method that adds roasty, toasty browning.
 And it’s drizzled with a sauce—a tangy, creamy vinaigrette—helping to give the chicken more flavor.
 Of course, it also has bacon, blue cheese, and avocado, and those almost never hurt in any recipe.

-There are 6 more tips for making all your chicken delicious in “Finger Lickin’ Chicken,” available on Amazon and iTunes, plus 10 ways to dress up a grilled chicken breast and 10 things to do with rotisserie chicken.
+There are 6 more tips for making all your chicken delicious in “Finger Lickin’ Chicken,” plus 10 ways to dress up a grilled chicken breast and 10 things to do with rotisserie chicken.
 Check it out, won’t you?

 Meanwhile, may all your dishes—chicken and otherwise—be finger lickin’.